| |

 1017-18

-The Zanata Berbers took Tripoli, Arabs seized
+The Zanata Berbers took Tripoli; Arabs seized

-Barqa, and the massacre of Ismaili officials.
+Barqa; the massacre of Ismaili officials.

 1031